 Hazell’s Streamline Blue Star Racket.

-The National Badminton Museum has managed to purchase a second 1930s Hazell’s Streamline Blue Star badminton racket for the National Racket Collection.
+The National Badminton Museum has managed to acquire a second 1930s Hazell’s Streamline Blue Star badminton racket for the National Racket Collection.

-The main reason for this purchase is that so we can display it at the Yonex All-England Badminton Championships.
+The main reason for having this racket is that so we can display it at the Yonex All-England Badminton Championships.

 Hazells were well known for making good quality rackets in the 1930s, and they produced rackets for tennis, badminton and squash.
 This design was designed by Frank Donisthorpe and was patented in 1937 by the United States Patent Office, the patent included a note – “The object of this invention is to provide a racket or the like of improved shape which will be more eminent in use.
 A further object is to provide a racket or the like with reinforcements which will prevent warp or twist and which will prevent the racket being pulled out of shape by the strings”